 So with that lil disclaimer, here’s what I did to heal my gut.
 It’s not as complicated as some of you may be thinking!

 I didn’t even know that bone broth was a thing until I started paleo, but once I learned what it was and that it was great for healing your gut, I LOADED UP on it.

-You can easily make your own bone broth (I have a slow cooker recipe + a Instant Pot how-to video and recipe in my membership website), or you can simply purchase it (Bonefide Provisions and Kettle and Fire are my current faves).
+You can easily make your own bone broth (I have a slow cooker recipe + a Instant Pot how-to video and recipe), or you can simply purchase it (Bonefide Provisions and Kettle and Fire are my current faves).

 Bone broth has been a huge part of my journey to healing my gut.
 I’d make sure to get at least 2 cups every day, whether it be sipping it straight up, using it to make soup, or making a bone broth latte out of it.